What Are The Best Momentum Trading Strategies?

 In physics, when an object moves in a particular direction, it continues to do so until an external force interferes in its motion and changes its direction.
 The same theory applies in trading — an asset tends to move in a specific direction until something triggers the market to react differently.

 For example, when a cryptocurrency increases in price, it attracts more attention from both retail and institutional traders.
 As a result, it pushes the price even higher.
-Sometimes the uptrend creates a fear of missing out (FOMO) effect, and the price continues to increase for much longer than it would actually do based on Fundamental analysis is an approach used by cryptocurrency investors to establish the intrinsic value of a crypto asset.....
+Sometimes the uptrend creates a fear of missing out (FOMO) effect, and the price continues to increase for much longer than it would actually do based on fundamental analysis.
 The uptrend may continue until a large number of sellers or whales believe that the price is overbought and doesn’t reflect the intrinsic value.

 Hence, they open short positions en masse.
 When the trend reversal happens, and momentum traders exit the market.